What Is An Unlawful Dividend? If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your concerns.

-If payment is made to a company’s shareholders intending it to be a dividend without having been properly declared then the transaction is not a dividend.
-The consequence of such a failure is that the transaction may well have to be reversed and repaid to the company as Mr Belcher found out in the matter of BM Electrical Solutions Ltd & Anor v Belcher EWHC 2749 (Ch) which has featured in our post Ouch!
+Payment of a dividend without it having been properly declared is not a dividend.
+Failing to declare the dividend means the transaction may well have to be reversed and repaid to the company.
+Mr Belcher found this out in the matter of BM Electrical Solutions Ltd & Anor v Belcher EWHC 2749 (Ch) which has featured in our post Ouch!
 Director Dividends, Director Loans and Director Liability.

 What Are The Conditions For A Dividend?

-In order to consider what is a dividend and therefore what is an illegal dividend you need to break down all the special features of dividends.
-Dividends can ONLY be declared out of profits.
+To consider what an illegal dividend is you need to consider all the features of dividends.
+Dividends can only be declared out of profits.
 You can see from the extract of Section 830 of the Companies Act 2006 the restriction imposed.

 What Are The Profits Available For A Dividend?

-The profits available for a dividend are the accumulated realised profits.
+The profits available for a dividend are the accumulated profits.